nicholaswilde/recipes/docs/mediterranean/spicy-red-lentil-curry.md

 ### Step 4

-Add tomato paste, vegetable broth, water and stir to combine.
+Add [tomato paste][4], vegetable broth, water and stir to combine.
 Then add lentils, maple syrup, turmeric, and stir.

 ### Step 5